kishanpatel789/kp_data_dev_site/content/posts/002_SnowflakeWithTerraform.md

 }
 ```

 These output variables can then be used by other modules.
-For example, you may want to store the use the Snowflake warehouse name and service user name in another module that manages AWS resources
+For example, you may want to use the Snowflake warehouse name and service user name in another module that manages AWS resources, like AWS Glue for pipelines that deliver data to Snowflake via the service user.

-## Let's get this show on the road
+## Enough talk, I wanna see some action

 Within the root Terraform directory, execute the following command to load the environment variables:
 `source .env`